 Molecular lasers are gas lasers where the laser-active constituents are molecules rather than separate atoms or ions.
-Examples for such molecules are CO2 (carbon dioxide), CO (carbon monoxide), N2 (nitrogen), HF (hydrogen fluoride), DF (deuterium fluoride), NH3 (ammonia) and CH3OH (methanol).
-One exploits excited states of such molecules which can involve not only a purely electronic excitation (as of atoms or ions) but also vibrations and oscillations of the molecules.
-In many cases, the excitation energies are relatively small, leading to laser emission with long wavelengths in the mid or far infrared spectral region.
+Examples of such molecules are CO2 (carbon dioxide), CO (carbon monoxide), N2 (nitrogen), HF (hydrogen fluoride), DF (deuterium fluoride), NH3 (ammonia) and CH3OH (methanol).
+One exploits excited states of such molecules which can involve not only a purely electronic excitation (as of atoms or ions) but also vibrations and rotations of the molecules.
+The excitation energies are in most cases relatively small, leading to laser emission with long wavelengths in the mid or far infrared spectral region.

 - Many molecular lasers are electrically pumped with a gas discharge (partly using radio frequency excitation), and sometimes with energetic electron beams.
 The most prominent example with gas discharge pumping is the CO2 laser, which can produce many kilowatts of output power with high beam quality and a power conversion efficiency which (as a consequence of a favorable excitation pathway) is at least substantially better than that of many other gas lasers.
 Also, excimer lasers are electrically pumped.